-Table 1.
-Accuracy of classifiers for the Votes dataset constructed on attribute sets obtained by clustering erated using ten-fold cross validation by extracting centrally located attributes from cluster obtained by cutting the dendrogram at successive levels.
-The accuracy of these classifiers is shown in Table 1.
-This experiment shows that our method identifies the most influential attribute 5 (in this case "el_salvador_aid").
-So, in addition to reducing number of attributes, the proposed methodology allows us to assess the relative importance of attributes.
+Two types of classifiers (J48 and Naïve Bayes) were generated using ten-fold cross validation by extracting centrally located attributes from cluster obtained by cutting the dendrogram at successive levels.
+The accuracy of these classifiers is shown in the table of Figure ??.
+Our method identifies the most influential attribute 5 (in this case "el_salvador_aid").
+So, in addition to reducing number of attributes, the proposed methodology allows us to assess the